Therealsxlar/ForgeFN-Fixed/README.md

 # By me?
 * Updated GUI
 * Pickaxes (i understand im just to lazy to do it rn)
-* Auto Start fixed completely
+* Auto Start fixed completely (i lied) - Adding to where if there isn't a player in the game then the count down doesn't start till then.

 **All of this Game Server was completely done by Milxnor and whoever else worked on it**